Introduction-to-Computer-Engineering/migrating-microbit-programming-from-blocks-to-javascript-eliveoak/README.md

 v0.2 Design

 I decided to go essentially from the ground up on this one, but due to it being such a simple program again, it was relatively easy.

+v0.3 Design

+I decided to attempt to code 100% from my knowledge of the Blocks to JS, and this one wasn't exactly hard, but it was a bit time consuming, because I *smartly* decided to use the JS editor to manually input the LED commands.
+I had to look up how to do variables, but it's starting to come together.

 ### Midterm project